Scope and structure of the degree

 • a minimum of 60 credits of studies in the field of the degree programme: the minimum scope of basic studies is 25 credits and the minimum scope of basic and intermediate studies in total is 60 credits.
 Intermediate studies include a thesis (6 cr) and a maturity test.

-• language and communication studies, a minimum of 10 credits
+• language and communication skills, minimum 10 credits

-• IT and data management studies, minimum 3 credits
+• basic skills in ICT and knowledge management, minimum 3 credits

 • The Finnish Bachelor’s Graduate Survey (kandipalaute.fi)

-• optional studies in the student’s own degree programme or other degree programmes.
+• optional studies offered by the degree programme or by other degree programmes.

 All Master’s degrees completed at the University of Helsinki include: